hepplerj/jasonheppler.org/content/about.md

 <section class="bio-project">
 <div class="bio-project-left">
   {{< figure src="/assets/images/head.jpeg" alt="Jason A. Heppler" >}}
   <p class="u-lead"><strong>Hi!
 I'm Jason</strong>, a web developer by trade and a historian by vocation at the <a href="https://rrchnm.org/">Roy Rosenzweig Center for History and New Media</a> (RRCHNM) at <a href="https://historyarthistory.gmu.edu">George Mason University</a>.
-I collaborate with faculty and graduate students on the innovative application of technology in teaching and research across interactive data visualization, design, and public and digital history.</p>
+I collaborate with faculty and graduate students on the innovative application of technology in teaching and research across interactive data visualization, design, and public and digital history.
+I hold a Ph.D. from the University of Nebraska-Lincoln and currently split my time between Omaha and Fairfax.</p>

   <p><a href="https://jasonheppler.org/files/jah-cv.pdf">You can find my full CV here</a>.</p>